lucydot/My-Talks/reptiles.md

-## Its really weird how scaly they are
+## Reptiles

-Isn't it?
+It's really weird how scaly they are.